astropy/astropy/docs/development/building_packaging.rst

     it should return a list of `distutils.core.Extension` objects controlling the Cython/C build process (see below for more detail).

+The `astropy.setup_helpers` modules includes a :func:`update_package_files`
+function which automatically searches the given source path for ``setup_package.py`` modules and calls each of the above functions, if they exist.
+This makes it easy for affiliated packages to use this machinery in their own ``setup.py``.

 C or Cython Extensions
 ----------------------